Skip to:

 Before a P2P lending site can be listed on 4thWay:

-• We try to get further data from them.
+- We try to get further, highly detailed datasets from them.

-• And then we do some standard checks such as looking at their published accounts and their entry on the financial regulator's register, as well as further checks on the key people.
+- And then we do some standard checks such as looking at their published accounts and their entry on the financial regulator's register, as well as further background checks on the key people.

 We have very detailed comparison tables (which you can see if you go to the comparison table, check the boxes to the right of any opportunities you're interested in and click on “Compare selected”).
 The P2P lending sites also need to have given us answers to almost all of that before they get put on the site.